Analysis | What we learned from Wednesday’s White House coronavirus briefing

 “We’re working on it,” Pompeo said.
 “We chip away at it every day.”

-Pompeo emphasized that the CDC continues to help other countries as well so we can get the “global economy” back on track.
+Pompeo emphasized that the Centers for Disease Control and Prevention continues to help other countries as well, so we can get the “global economy” back on track.